InternetFreedomFoundation/archive/content/post/watch-the-watchmen-series-part-5-the-personal-data-protection-bill-2019.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Privacy", "SaveOurPrivacy", "Surveillance", "WatchtheWatchmen"] date = 2020-10-28T08:26:18Z
+categories = ['Privacy', 'SaveOurPrivacy', 'Surveillance', 'WatchtheWatchmen'] date = 2020-10-28T08:26:18Z
-description = ""
+description = ''
 draft = false
-slug = "watch-the-watchmen-series-part-5-the-personal-data-protection-bill-2019"
+slug = 'watch-the-watchmen-series-part-5-the-personal-data-protection-bill-2019'
-summary = "In the fifth part of our \"Watch the Watchmen\" series, we take a closer look at PDP Bill which is likely to be tabled in next year's Budget Session. " tags = ["Privacy", "SaveOurPrivacy", "Surveillance", "WatchtheWatchmen"] title = "Watch the Watchmen Series Part 5 : The Personal Data Protection Bill, 2019"
+summary = "In the fifth part of our \"Watch the Watchmen\" series, we take a closer look at PDP Bill which is likely to be tabled in next year's Budget Session. " tags = ['Privacy', 'SaveOurPrivacy', 'Surveillance', 'WatchtheWatchmen'] title = 'Watch the Watchmen Series Part 5 : The Personal Data Protection Bill, 2019'

 +++